Non-equilibrium active noise enhances generative memory in diffusion models: Reverse-time diffusion in the presence of active noise

 \section{Reverse-time diffusion in the presence of active noise}

 {\arabic{section}}

 We first review one of the standard generative diffusion frameworks.
 We will refer to this as ``passive" diffusion~\cite{biroli2023generative}, and it is equivalent to the diffusion process described in Ref.~\cite{Song_2021_SGM_SDE}.
-In the passive forward process a given data distribution is evolved according to the following equation of motion,
+In the passive forward process a given data distribution is evolved according to the following equation of motion:

-where $\textbf{x}$ is the $d$-dimensional data point and the noise $\bm{\xi}(t)$ has the properties $\langle \xi_i(t) \rangle = 0$ and $\langle \xi_i(t) \xi_j(t') \rangle = 2T\delta_{ij} \delta(t-t') \ \forall \ i,j $.
+where $\textbf{x}$ is the $d$-dimensional data point and the Gaussian noise $\bm{\xi}(t)$ has the properties $\langle \xi_i(t) \rangle = 0$ and $\langle \xi_i(t) \xi_j(t') \rangle = 2T\delta_{ij} \delta(t-t')$ for all $i,j \in \{1,2,\ldots,d\}$, with $\langle \cdot \rangle$ denoting an ensemble average over independent noise realizations.
 This evolution systematically destroys the correlations in the data.
-The temperature $T$ and stiffness $k$ are hyperparameters that set the timescale of relaxation and the width of the eventual multidimensional Gaussian distribution, with mean $0$ and variance $T/k$, the system settles into.
+The temperature $T$ and stiffness $k$ are hyperparameters that set the timescale of relaxation and the width of the multidimensional isotropic Gaussian distribution, with mean $0$ and variance $T/k$, that the system eventually settles into.
 The reverse diffusion process then reconstructs the data distribution back from the Gaussian distribution, with dynamics given by

-where $\mathscr{F}(\textbf{x};t) \equiv \nabla_{\textbf{x}} \log{P(\textbf{x},t)}$ is the score function which helps guide the reverse trajectories to the original distribution~\cite{anderson1982reverse}.
+where $\mathscr{F}(\textbf{x};t) \equiv \nabla_{\textbf{x}} \log{P(\textbf{x},t)}$ is the score function that helps guide the reverse trajectories to the original distribution~\cite{anderson1982reverse}.
 The exact form of the score function $\mathscr{F}(\textbf{x},t)$ depends on the initial distribution from which the data is drawn.
 For most distributions, the score function cannot be calculated analytically and is instead approximated from data using neural network models.
 The loss function $\mathscr{L}$ guiding the construction of the neural network model is given as a mean-squared error between the true score function and that calculated from training data.
 Following~\cite{biroli2023generative}, an expression for $\mathscr{L}$ can be derived using